hendrtd/comp-2210/docs/modules/m1/module-open-announcement.md

   than 11:59 PM CT on the last day of the module.

 - Be sure to ask any questions that you have.
-The most efficient way to get general questions answered is by posting to the course Q&A forum.
+The most efficient way to get general questions answered is by posting to the course forum.

 Good luck, and have fun in the module!